Our Favourite Beaches in Cornwall…

 Our Padstow Team Leader, Mary

-My favourite beach is unquestionably Treyarnon Bay.
+My favourite beach is unquestionably Treyarnon Bay (pictured above).
 I was plonked on this beach as a baby, as soon as I was born.
 I have spent many a day here… it is my go to beach, whenever the sun comes out on my day off.

 There is a beautiful natural swimming pool formed within the rocks that is uncovered at low tide.
 It is also dog friendly beach, therefore, it is perfect even on a stormy winters day, to walk my little dog Lady with friends, from Treyarnon Bay to Constantine Bay and beyond on the coastal path.